 How do I submit a request for your services?

-To submit a request for any of my services, contact me here, and remember to check off your interested service(s).
+To submit a request for any of my services, contact me here and check the service(s) you’re interested in.

 What are my chances of being accepted?

 Honestly, 50/50.
-It depends on if I’m currently working on another project, if I enjoy your genre, if I enjoy your synopsis, if I have planned out enough time for the size of your project, etc.
+It depends on whether I’m currently working on another project, I enjoy your genre, I enjoy your synopsis, I have enough time planned for the size of your project, etc.

 What manuscripts do you most often accept?